Location Performance Score: The New Way to Measure Your Business Impact

 4. Revenue Attribution Models

-Location Performance Score™ (LPS) is a unified metric designed to provide a holistic view of how well a business location is performing across online and offline touchpoints.
-In other words, it aggregates multiple data points into a single, actionable score, helping businesses understand what’s working, what’s not, and where to focus their efforts.
+Location Performance Score (LPS) is a unified metric designed to provide a holistic view of how well a business location is performing across online and offline touchpoints.
+It aggregates multiple data points into a single, actionable score, helping businesses understand what’s working, what’s not, and where to focus their efforts.

-Key Components of LPS
+What Are the Key Components of LPS?

 Visibility: How easily customers can find your business online.